-International Day for Tolerance
+History of International Day for Tolerance

-To commemorate UNESCO's declaration in 1996, the UN General Assembly adopted Resolution 51/95 to observe International Day for Tolerance on November 16 to spread awareness about intolerance.
+To commemorate UNESCO's declaration in 1996, the UN General Assembly adopted Resolution 51/95 to observe International Day for Tolerance on 16th November to spread awareness about intolerance.

-Significance of International Day for Tolerance
+Significance of International Day of Tolerance

 - Allow people of different religions and races to live and work together.

 - Initiate dialogue between people from diverse backgrounds.

 - Hear out other people's views, feelings, beliefs, preferences, etc., even if they are entirely different from ours.